 Step One: Have am Emergency Preparedness plan

-If you’ve lived in an area for a while, you’re probably aware of what types of severe weather you should expect.
-If not, there are online tools to help you determine the risk in your area.
+If you've lived in an area for a while, you're probably aware of what types of natural disasters that may strike.
+There are also online tools to help you determine the risks in your area.
+Think through what likely storms or earthquakes or other disasters that may occur.
+Work out which types of disaster preparedness plan or plans you need to prepare for.

 - FEMA (the Federal Emergency Management Agency) offers a website that maps historical flooding.